Abemaciclib (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how abemaciclib works.
-Tell your doctor if you are using ketoconazole or rifampin.
+- Some medicines can affect how abemaciclib works.
+Tell your doctor if you are using bosentan, clarithromycin, diltiazem, efavirenz, ketoconazole, loperamide, metformin, modafinil, rifampin, or verapamil.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.